nataliekwak/AlliRater/Sprints/Sprint4.md

 Script:
-[walk into dining hall] "Have you ever wanted to grab a bite to eat from the dining hall... but you're not sure if today's meal is accurate according to the website AND actually tastes good?
+[walk into dining hall] "Have you ever wanted to grab a bite to eat from the dining hall... but you're not actually sure it tastes good?

-[Swiping card] "You definitely don't want to waste your valuable swipes, "
+[Swiping card] "You definitely don't want to waste your valuable swipes,"

-[Scractching head at wrong food] "Or find out the food you wanted isn't what you thought it would be"

 "Introducing..."
 ALLIRATER (music?)
 "A new and improved way of finding out what your peers thought of today's meal!"